shapelets/khiva/README.md

 - Run `cmake ..`.
 - Run `make -j8`.

-#### Install Khiva library without installer
+#### Install Khiva library from source code

 - Run `make install`.

 ### Generating the Khiva installer

-For Mac OS the installer can be generated running the command cpack -G productbuild` inside the build folder.
+For Mac OS the installer can be generated running the command `cpack -G productbuild` inside the build folder.

 ### Generating documentation